43ravens/NEMO_Nowcast/docs/nowcast_system/config.rst

     # Workers scheduled to run at specific times
     scheduled workers:
-      # Worker module
+        # Worker module name (fully qualified, dotted notation)
-      nowcast.workers.download_weather:
+      - nowcast.workers.download_weather:
           # Time period for worker launch repetition
           every: day
           # Time at which to launch the worker
           # (quotes are required to ensure that time is interpreted as a string)
           at: '05:15'
           # Optional command-line options for the worker
           # (quotes are necessary to force interpretation as a string)
           cmd line opts: '12'

-      # Optional number of seconds that scheduler sleeps between checks for worker
-      # launch times; defaults to 60 if excluded
-      schedule sleep: 120

 .. _ExampleNowcastConfigFile: